isomerpages/moe-etd-tflb/pages/Toolkit for CGC.md

 <p></p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Find out more about leveraging EdTech to develop students' CGC: this overview
+<p>Find out more about leveraging EdTech to develop students' CGC!</p>
+<p></p>
-includes recommendations of SLS features (especially AI-enabled features) that contribute to development of CGC and sample rubrics templates for CGC.</p>
+<p>This overview includes recommendations of SLS features (especially AI-enabled
+features) that contribute to development of CGC and sample rubrics templates for CGC.</p>
 <p></p>
 </td>
 </tr>